 Concussion involves transient, traumatic brain dysfunction; consciousness may be lost, but sometimes patients manifest only confusion, memory loss, and gait or balance difficulties.

 Symptoms may resolve quickly or persist for up to several weeks.

-Athletes with possible concussion should be removed from play and evaluated; screening tools such as SCAT2 may be helpful.
+Athletes with possible concussion should be removed from play and evaluated; screening tools such as SCAT3 or SCAT5 may be helpful.

-Neuroimaging is done if there is loss of consciousness, GCS < 15, focal neurologic deficit, persistently altered mental status, or clinical deterioration.
+Neuroimaging is done if there is loss of consciousness, GCS < 15, focal neurologic deficits, persistently altered mental status, or clinical deterioration.

 Athletic activities are resumed gradually.

 Drugs Mentioned In This Article

 |Drug Name||Select Trade|